 We need to know that this person is there for you.
 That you can ask them questions to help out when you have questions about content specific issues.
 They don’t need to be physically able to meet with you or dedicate many hours of service, but need to be available as a sounding board.
 Also, they should provide some indication of the feasibility of your proposed project/proposal within the Scholar year.

 Specifically, this letter should outline the Content Area Mentor's support of the applicant’s research proposal (e.g., acknowledgment of the importance of the proposed research; recognition of the applicant’s scholarly potential and ability to carry out the proposed project).
 The letter should also speak to the mentor’s willingness and ability to provide ongoing mentorship to the applicant throughout the Scholar year to support the development and implementation of the Scholar’s project.
-The Research Letter of Support should be no more than 2 pages maximum.
+The Research Letter of Support should be no more than 1 page maximum (single-spaced).

 - What should be included in the Administrative Letter of Support?

-This very short letter just needs to indicate that the supervisor understands that you will be attending a week-long institute from August 16-21, 2020 in College Park, MD, will attend eight online live-stream workshops during the Scholar year (dates TBD), and will attend a 1-day Capstone Conference in August 2021 (dates TBD).
-This letter should be no more than 1 page maximum.
+This very short letter just needs to indicate that the supervisor understands that you will be attending a week-long institute from August 16-20, 2021 in College Park, MD, will attend eight online live-stream workshops during the Scholar year (dates TBD), and will attend a 1-day Capstone Conference in August 2022 (dates TBD).
+This letter should be no more than 1 page maximum (single-spaced).

 - What should I highlight in my 5-page CV?
 My current CV is way more than the maximum of 5 pages!